 Some of our most special trips to Disneyland have been multi-generational trips with Tad and Lily’s grandparents, aunts, uncles and cousins.
-The cousins are in a constant huddle of hugs, Grandma and Grandpa love snuggling little tadpoles and watching them play while the bigger froglets go on the thrill rides.
-Everyone takes turns sitting next to different aunts and uncles for the scary rides, gripping their hands so tightly, and nobody has to cook or clean.
+The cousins are in a constant huddle of hugs.
+Grandma and Grandpa love snuggling little tadpoles and watching them play while the bigger froglets go on the thrill rides.
+Everyone takes turns sitting next to different aunts and uncles for the scary rides, gripping their hands so tightly.
+The best part is that nobody has to cook or clean.
 It’s good-time family fun with something for everyone.

-Whether you are taking grandparents to Disneyland or are planning a multi-generational trip to Disneyland with all the grandparents, aunts, uncles and cousins, your trip will abound with love and family bonding.
+Whether you are taking grandparents to Disneyland or are planning a multi-generational trip to Disneyland with all the grandparents, aunts, uncles and cousins, your trip will overflow with love and family bonding.
 Having extra adults can be especially helpful if you have children under age 7.
-Older relatives are usually hoppy to babysit or sit and watch the ducks with little ones, plus having extra adults or older cousins to ride with the tadpoles really helps out.
+Older relatives are usually hoppy to babysit or sit and watch the ducks with little ones.
+Plus, having extra adults or older cousins to ride with the tadpoles really helps out.
 It is super exciting for your tadpoles to experience a new ride with their relatives.

-Of course you’ll want to find rides, shows and activities that work for everyone as well as different experiences that can appeal to various members of the group when they each want to split up to do something the whole group is not on board with.
+Of course you’ll want to find rides, shows and activities that work for everyone as well as different experiences that can appeal to various members of the group.
+Allow smaller groups with different interests to break off to do something the whole group is not on board with.
 The beauty of taking grandparents and great aunts and uncles on any multi-generational trip to Disneyland is that many times the oldest members of the group are very much in sync with the youngest members of the group.
 In no way are we generalizing anyone’s interests, but even the grandparents who love thrill rides usually enjoy a slower pace with plenty of rest stops and simple pleasures, just like the babies and toddlers who adore them.
 Plus, the older generation finds extreme joy in watching all the kids experience it all for perhaps the very first time.

 Now let’s hop to it and cover the 10 tips that will make taking a multi-generational trip to Disneyland the hoppiest family outing yet.

-Most Hoppin' Tips for Hoppy Multi-Generational Trip to Disneyland
+Most Hoppin' Tips for a Hoppy Multi-Generational Trip to Disneyland

-Deciding the best time to visit Disneyland is an important step in taking a multi-generational trip to Disneyland.
+Deciding the best time to visit Disneyland is an important step in taking a successful multi-generational trip to Disneyland.
 You may want to consider weather and crowd levels.
-Disneyland has overall pleasant weather most of the year, but August and September tend to be the hottest months where temperatures can reach the 90s and sometimes 100s, making it unsafe for more elderly guests.
+Disneyland has overall pleasant weather most of the year.
+However, July, August and September tend to be the hottest months.
+Temperatures can reach the 90s and sometimes 100s, making it unsafe for more elderly guests.
 Late October through May are usually sunny and pleasant during the day.
-Nighttime temperatures are always a bit cooler, but can be especially cool at night November through March.
+Nighttime temperatures are always a bit cooler.
+It can be especially cool at night November through March.
 If you want to experience Holiday time at Disneyland, mid-November to mid-December are going to be a lot less crowded than the weeks from Christmas to New Years.
 No matter when you visit, if you plan ahead and use your tools, you should not worry too much about crowds.

 Disneyland offers many classic rides that people of all ages can toadally enjoy such as “it’s a small world,” Pirates of the Caribbean, Jungle Cruise, the Haunted Mansion, the Disneyland Railroad and most of the rides in Fantasyland.
 There are no height requirements for these rides and the thrills are just right for everyone.
 Children under age 7 must be seated with an adult.
 The inside rides offer air-conditioning, which is welcoming to everyone on a hot day.
 Grab a seat on the Mark Twain Riverboat, for a relaxing ride around the Rivers of America.
-At Disney California Adventure, all ages can enjoy Monsters Inc., The Little Mermaid — Ariel’s Undersea Adventure, Toy Story Midway Mania, Mickey’s Fun Wheel, the Golden Zephyr, the carousel and Bugs Land Attractions.
+At Disney California Adventure, all ages can enjoy Monsters Inc., The Little Mermaid — Ariel’s Undersea Adventure, Toy Story Midway Mania, the Pixar Pal-A-Round, the Golden Zephyr, Jessie's Critter Carousel and Inside Out Emotional Whirlwind.

-Other attractions that appeal to people of all ages and give the kids a chance to run around and have unstructured bonding time (especially if the are cousins involved), include Pirate’s Lair on Tom Sawyer Island and playing with all the buttons, gadgets and even dynamite in Toon Town.
-Over at Disney California Adventure the Redwood Creek Challenge Trail is especially fun for kids on the go, while people who would like to rest can enjoy a shady bench.
+Other attractions that appeal to people of all ages and give the kids a chance to run around and have unstructured bonding time (especially if the are cousins involved).
+These may include Pirate’s Lair on Tom Sawyer Island and playing with all the buttons, gadgets and even dynamite in Toon Town.
+Over at Disney California Adventure, the Redwood Creek Challenge Trail is especially fun for kids on the go.
+People who would like to rest can enjoy a shady bench.

 Before your trip, find out each person’s must-do activities.
 Do they have a must-see character, favorite ride, specific show they want to see or a special meal in mind?
-Knowing everyone’s priorities can help you map out a touring plan to accomplish it all and keep each family member feeling hoppy.
-Grandma Frog loves a parade, so we know that we have to check the parade schedule, pick a shady bench very early and fit it into our visit.
-If you have a toddler or small child, be sure to research Disneyland height requirements for rides before the trip so there are no unpleasant surprises like finding out your child who is obsessed with Lighting McQueen is not tall enough for Radiator Spring Racers after you have built up the excitement for the ride.
+Knowing everyone’s priorities can help you map out a touring plan to accomplish it all.
+That keeps each family member feeling hoppy.
+Grandma Frog loves a parade.
+We know that we have to check the parade schedule, pick a shady bench early and fit it into our visit.
+If you have a toddler or small child, be sure to research Disneyland height requirements for rides before the trip so there are no unpleasant surprises.
+You do not want to find out your child who is obsessed with Lighting McQueen is not tall enough for Radiator Spring Racers after you have built up the excitement for the ride.
 You can instead redirect their attention elsewhere, keeping it all positive.

-If you want to maximize your time at Disneyland and have the most magical day, do a little research ahead of time on the type of in-park entertainment, considering the interests and needs of your group.
+If you want to maximize your time at Disneyland and have the most magical day, do a little research ahead of time.
+Look at the in-park entertainment, considering the interests and needs of your group.
 You can check the entertainment calendar in advance and note the days and times of shows so you do not miss anything.

-Both Disneyland and Disney California Adventure have amazing entertainment from Broadway-quality shows, such as Frozen — Live at the Hyperion, to colorful and exciting nighttime water shows such as Fantasmic! and World of Color to the evening fireworks, parades, and other stage shows such as Mickey and the Magical map or “Beauty and the Beast” and “Tangled” at the Royal Theatre.
-The shows and parades are great for all ages.
+Both Disneyland and Disney California Adventure have amazing entertainment.
+From Broadway-quality shows, such as Frozen — Live at the Hyperion, to colorful and exciting nighttime water shows such as Fantasmic! and World of Color to the evening fireworks, there is so much to see.
+Parades and stage shows such as Mickey and the Magical map or “Beauty and the Beast” and “Tangled” at the Royal Theatre are always a hit with any age crowd.
+Shows and parades are great way to make everyone stop and rest.
 Kids and babies love the colors and music.
 Grandparents love being able to rest their feet and knees while they are entertained with the stage shows or parades.
-Shows are a win-win for multigenerational entertainment.
-Force-sensitive tadpoles ages 4 to 12 can participate in Jedi Training, and everyone else can rest their legs in the shade while they watch the performance.
-Kids love having their favorite people in the audience watching them battle Darth Vader or Kylo Ren.
-Grandparents adore watching their grandkids perform.
-Does it get any better?
+Shows are a win-win for multi-generational entertainment.

 There are much shorter musical acts throughout the parks as well such as the Disneyland Band, playing some favorite Disney music, or the pearly Band (sometimes with Mary Poppins and/or Bert joining in).
 The Dapper Dans and the Straw Hatters perform up and down Main Street.
-You can watch the entertainment while eating a meal at the The Golden Horseshoe in Frontierland or at the Paradise Gardens in Disney California Adventure.
-Catch the Red Car Trolley News Boys or Five and Time for some nostalgic music from the '20s and '30s.
+You can watch the entertainment while eating a meal at the Paradise Gardens in Disney California Adventure.
+Catch Five & Dime in the Carthay Circle area.
 There are bands all over the parks, so sitting on a bench near the action can make for a great rest with nearby entertainment.

 There are several tools you can use to make your day much easier on you such as Rider Switch, PhotoPass, MaxPass, FASTPASS and the Disneyland Park Mobile App.
 Let’s say some party members want to brave Space Mountain, but other guests are not tall enough, you can all go to the ride entrance and obtain a Rider Switch reservation.
-Someone can supervise the smallest group members (the large granite ball outside Space Mountain makes a great waiting spot — and it is surrounded by benches) while the first group rides, then when they return, the supervisor can take a turn riding Space Mountain and bring a companion (or two).
+Someone can supervise the smallest group members while the first group rides.
+Then when when they return, the supervisor can take a turn riding Space Mountain and bring a companion (or two).
+The large granite ball outside Space Mountain makes a great waiting spot — and it is surrounded by benches.

 FASTPASS is a free service that allows you to skip the lines for some of the more popular attractions.
-You go to a FASTPASS distribution machine (usually but not necessarily near the ride) with everyone’s park tickets to receive a one-hour return window that allows you to come back at your reserved time and jump near the front of the line.
+You go to a FASTPASS distribution machine (usually but not necessarily near the ride) with everyone’s park tickets to receive a one-hour return window.
+The FASTPASS allows you to come back at your reserved time and jump near the front of the line.
 It is really necessary to utilize this service if you want to go on several large rides.

 The Disneyland app is a useful tool in itself.
 You can use it to make restaurant reservations, check the status of your FASTPASS reservations, locate character, check upcoming show times or check wait times for attractions.